Tommy Hilfiger (company): History

-Background and founding (1960s–1990s)
+20th century

-Tommy Hilfiger’s career in fashion began in 1968, when he co-founded a clothing and record store named People’s Place in upstate New York.
-Using $150 he had saved from working at a petrol station as startup money, he oversaw the expansion of the company into a chain of ten stores.
+Tommy Hilfiger's career in fashion began in 1968, when he cofounded a clothing and record store named People's Place in upstate New York.
+Using $150 he had saved from working at a gas station as startup money, he oversaw the expansion of the company into a chain of ten stores.
 Despite meeting with initial success, People's Place filed for bankruptcy in 1977.
 In 1979, Hilfiger moved to New York City to pursue a career as a fashion designer, working on several different labels including Jordache Jeans.

-In the early 1980s, he met Mohan Murjani, an Indian textile magnate hoping to launch a line of men’s clothing.
-With Murjani’s backing in 1985, Hilfiger debuted his first signature collection, which featured modernized versions of button-down shirts, chinos, and other classic preppy styles.
+In the early 1980s, he met Mohan Murjani, an Indian textile magnate hoping to launch a line of men's clothing.
+With Murjani's backing in 1985, Hilfiger debuted his first signature collection, which featured modernized versions of button-down shirts, chinos, and other classic preppy styles.
 The casual and youthful attitude of these first designs would remain a trait of the company's later collections.
 The new clothing line made its debut with a high-profile marketing campaign, which included a large billboard in Times Square by advertiser George Lois.

 The Tommy Hilfiger brand left Murjani International in 1989, with Silas Chou instead providing financial backing.
 That year, Lawrence Stroll and Joel Horowitz, both former executives of Ralph Lauren, were hired as executives of the newly formed company Tommy Hilfiger, Inc., which had an initial focus on casual male sportswear.

-Growth of popularity and product lines (1990s)

 The Tommy Hilfiger Corporation went public in 1992.
 After licensing Pepe Jeans USA in 1995, in 1996 Tommy Hilfiger Inc. began distributing women's clothing as well.
 By the end of the next year, Hilfiger had opened his first store in Beverly Hills, which was followed by a store in London in 1998.
 The company launched its bed and bath line in 1998.